Practice considerations: Manage your architecture firm’s risk during COVID-19

 PROJECTS THAT WILL NOT CONTINUE THROUGH THE COVID-19 PANDEMIC

 Unfortunately, not every project in your portfolio will continue through this crisis, whether because your client or another project participant is unable to continue or due to limitations on your firm’s ability to continue.
-Therefore, you must be prepared on how to proceed if a project must be suspended or terminated.
+Therefore, you must be prepared on how to proceed if a project has been, or will be, suspended or terminated.

 Potential contract issues3